montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [x] Make article-category dates into an anchor on all archive pages
 - [x] Restructure post grids into post lists with much larger images
 - [x] Add EARMILK Album Review Rating bottle image to album review archive and single pages
+- [x] prepend "Album Review: " to album review post titles for social sharing plugin's use
 - [x] RSS feed to output images along with content
 - [ ] Extend Related Posts function to include Category-related posts if there aren't enough in Tag-related posts
 - [ ] Implement RSS Feeds outputting post categories and tags with hashes (#s) in front of them